AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/016-dinner-with-benji.md

 Benji laughed.
 "So who you taking.
 Which vampire prince is your boss?"

 I glared at him as Benji uncovered the trays of food to reveal a plethora of finger foods.
-"There's a movie we can watch unless you have something better t
+"There's a movie we can watch unless you have something better to do."

+I shrugged and grabbed some wings and fries and headed for the table to sit down.
+Benji followed me dragging the stool by the bed over to sit on.
+"There is a perfectly good chair here."

+"I know, this is more comfortable."
+He said as he sat down with his own food and grabbed the remote and found his way to some new movie I hadn't seen yet.

+The credit's starte
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NTU2ODA1OTYsLTIwNjA1MDk4OTldfQ
-==
+eyJoaXN0b3J5IjpbMTcwNjQ0NzQ4MSwtMjA2MDUwOTg5OV19
 -->